Dr. Cook’s Endometriosis & Pelvic Pain Blog

 Before I can talk about how endometriosis affects your chance of getting ovarian cancer, we need to gain a better understanding of ovarian cancer and how the information from scientific studies may or may not apply to individual patients.
 I will go over this in the next couple of blogs.

 This entry was posted on Wednesday, February 29th, 2012 at 17:13 and is filed under Bloating, Endometriosis, Fatigue, Ovarian Cancer, Pain with Sex.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.